Beneficial Occupancy and Substantial Completion

 - Long Form, General Conditions.

-Beneficial Occupancy is the term used to describe the procedure when the University occupies or makes use of any part of the work prior to Substantial Completion (see 17.2) or Final Completion (see 18.4).
+Beneficial Occupancy is the term used to describe the procedure when the University occupies or makes use of any part of the work prior to Substantial Completion (see 17.2) or, if no Notice of Substantial Completion has been issued, then Final Completion (see 18.4).
 The presence of the University at the project site may cause disruption of the contractor's activities; therefore, Beneficial Occupancy is subject to conditions set forth in the General Conditions.

 The University is not required to take Beneficial Occupancy and may wait for Final Completion to occupy and use the site.
-However, if the University decides to occupy any portion of the project space prior to Final Completion, the University is required to issue a Certificate of Beneficial Occupancy.
-A Certificate of Beneficial Occupancy shall not be issued without concurrence of the Campus Building Official if Beneficial Occupancy will occur prior to Substantial Completion. (see RD3.7).
+However, if the University decides to occupy any portion of the project space prior to Substantial Completion or, if no Notice if Substantial Completion has been issued, then Final Completion, the University is required to issue a Certificate of Beneficial Occupancy (see RD3.7).
+A Certificate of Beneficial Occupancy shall not be issued without concurrence of the Designated Campus Fire Marshal and the Certified Building Official if Beneficial Occupancy will occur prior to Substantial Completion.

 Coverage under University's Builder's Risk insurance will end on the date of Final Completion recited in the Notice of Completion filed by University, not on Beneficial Occupancy or Substantial Completion.
 (Additional information about the termination of Builder's Risk coverage is described in sections 11.6.4 and 17.3 below).